Introduction to Struts

 Below are the framework of Struts you should know about it:

-- The main components of the framework are request handler, response handler, and a tag library.
-Standard URI maps the Request handler that is provided by application developers.
-The control is transferred to another resource that completes the response in response handler.
+- The framework’s main components are a request handler, a response handler, and a tag library.
+Standard URI maps the Request handler that application developers provide.
+The control is transferred to another resource that completes the response in the response handler.
 Interactive form-based applications with server pages are created using the tag library.

 This is a guide to What is Struts?.
 Here we discuss an introduction to Struts, What is Struts, why to use and the framework of struts.
 You can also go through our other related articles to learn more –